cdenq/mod-challenge-modes/README.md

 Challenges can be activated per-character by interacting with the Shrine of Challenge added near the graveyard of each starting area.
 Challenges can only be enabled on characters at level 1 (or level 55 for Death Knights).
+Challenge-specific XP can be blanket disabled for compatibility with other XP mods (e.g. let mods like [individual-exp](https://github.com/azerothcore/mod-individual-xp) or [dynamic-exp](https://github.com/azerothcore/mod-dynamic-xp) handle the XP awarding).

 Multiple challenges can be activated on a single character as long as they do not conflict, such as Hardcore and Semi-Hardcore.